Luis Arraez Player Props: Marlins vs. Cubs

 Luis Arraez At The Plate

-- Arraez has 38 hits and an OBP of .525 to go with a slugging percentage of .558.
-All three of those stats lead Miami hitters this season.
+- Arraez has 45 hits and an OBP of .504 to go with a slugging percentage of .544.
+All three of those stats are tops among Miami hitters this season.

-- Among the qualifying hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 18th in slugging.
+- He ranks first in batting average, first in on base percentage, and 24th in slugging among qualified hitters in baseball.

+- Arraez enters this game on a eight-game hitting streak.
+During his last outings, he's hitting .412.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.